 Thank You

 Thank you for taking the time to read this.
-At the time I wrote this, I could not find comprehensive instructions on how to run Minecraft versions above 1.12.2 on the Rasperry Pi 4… so I hope this helps some people get more out of their Raspberry Pi.
+At the time I wrote this, I could not find comprehensive instructions on how to run Minecraft versions above 1.12.2 on the Raspberry Pi 4… so I hope this helps some people get more out of their Raspberry Pi.

 I’d also like to thank the MultiMC team for help troubleshooting my installation, and JJTech0130 on GitHub for doing the heavy lifting of getting LWJGL arm64 builds to work with MultiMC.